penoonan/app/README.md

+##NOTE: This library is not currently maintained.
+Feel free to create a fork!

 #Sketch

 Sketch is a tiny framework for creating well-structured MVC applications in Wordpress.
 It provides a set of tools and a suggested architecture for building custom Wordpress functionality in a testable, loosely-coupled way.